openstack/mistral/doc/source/overview.rst

 Mistral is a workflow service.
 Most business processes consist of multiple distinct interconnected steps that need to be executed in a particular order in a distributed environment.
 A user can describe such a process as a set of tasks and their transitions.
-After that it is possible to upload such a description to Mistral, which will take care of state management, correct execution order, parallelism, synchronization and high availability.
+After that, it is possible to upload such a description to Mistral, which will take care of state management, correct execution order, parallelism, synchronization and high availability.
 Mistral also provides flexible task scheduling so that it can run a process according